 This is a meal I made a little while back in summer but have been yet to share with you all.
 I often find towards the end of a HARD working week, quick and efficient meals only do the job.
 The enthusiasm to slave over a stove and oven for hours becomes less and less appealing as the week goes by.
-If you;re any thing like me, you might just fall in love and find yourself making this bowl of delicious noodles a little to often.
-Not to mention a great post gym meal, full of high protein.
+If you're anything like me, you might just fall in love and find yourself making this bowl of delicious noodles a little too often.
+Not to mention it's a great post-gym meal, full of high protein.

 TIP: Avoid soggy noodles, they literally only need 4 minutes in BOILING hot water.

 NOTE: This recipe will cause you to cook multiple things during the cooking time.

 100g Kale (1 small bag)

 Sesame seed oil

 First begin by filling up and boiling the kettle.

 Chop onions, garlic and mushrooms into small dices.